-The Tohono O'odham Nation (TON) continues to administer COVID-19 vaccinations according to the framework established by the Centers for Disease Control and Prevention, Advisory Committee on Immunization Practices, Arizona Department of Health Services, and Pima County Health Department.
-Vaccine supply is limited and vaccine clinics will open as supply becomes available.
-Residents of Pima County and other counties who are not associated with the Tohono O'odham Nation will receive vaccine through their health jurisdictions,
+The Tohono O'odham Nation (TON) continues to administer COVID-19 vaccinations in Phase 1A and 1B according to the framework established by the Centers for Disease Control and Prevention (CDC), Advisory Committee on Immunization Practices (ACIP), Arizona Department of Health Services, and Pima County Health Department.
+Vaccine supply is limited, and vaccine clinics will continue to expand as more supply becomes available.
+Residents of Pima County and other counties who are not associated with the Tohono O'odham Nation will receive vaccine through their health jurisdictions.
+See the vaccine section for details about Phases and where to be vaccinated.